-If you’re not paying attention to what Tyler Childers is doing right now, both musically and with his commentary on the genre, you’re doing it wrong.
+If you’re not paying attention to what Tyler Childers has done for country music, both musically and with his commentary on the genre, you’re doing it wrong.

-In a recent interview with The Guardian, Tyler lamented the current state of country music, referring back to his Americana Music Awards acceptance speech where he condemned the term “Americana” as a “distraction.”
+In an interview with The Guardian, Tyler lamented the current state of country music, referring back to his Americana Music Awards acceptance speech where he condemned the term “Americana” as a “distraction.”

 And where does bad country start?
 With bad songs.

-Tyler’s new album, Country Squire, is currently available everywhere.
-If you’re looking to cleanse your palate from all that “bad country” we keep hearing, make sure you get your hands on it as soon as possible.
+If you’re looking to cleanse your palate from all that “bad country” we keep hearing, make sure you get your hands on some Tyler Childers as soon as possible.